Love Island 2020 cast - meet the 12 singletons looking for love

 Here are the confirmed singletons in South Africa for our first helping of Love Island in 2020

-It may be winter, but Love Island is back this Sunday with more fun in the sun as 12 singletons head to the new South Africa villa ready to crack on and couple up.
+After months of anticipation, Love Island is back with more fun in the sun as 12 singletons head to the new villa in Cape Town, South Africa, ready to crack on and couple up.

 The ITV2 goliath confirmed last year that an additional winter series was on its way with £50,000 up for grabs.

-We now have the confirmed lineup, which sees Rochelle Humes’ sister Sophie Piper heading to the Love Island villa along with a former Miss Ghana and, for the first time, female twins.
+Our line-up sees a brand new cast of characters hoping to find love, including Rochelle Humes’ sister Sophie Piper heading to the Love Island villa along with a former Miss Ghana UK contestant and, for the first time, female twins.
 We’ve not even mentioned the heir to the Lanhydrock estate yet either…

 Laura Whitmore is taking over presenting from Caroline Flack and Iain Stirling returns to narrate the series which returns on Sunday, 12th January at 9pm.